ArmanHasAPython/dsc-mod-3-project-v2-1-solo/README.md

 ## Directory

-All the relevant information including EDA, Visualisations, and Data Cleaning are present in the Jupyter Notebook file labelled Customer Churn Data. ipynb
+All the relevant information including Data Understanding, EDA, and operation of the baseline and 3 learner models are present in the Jupyter Notebook file labelled Customer Churn Data.ipynb

+The data set is found in the data folder.

 ## The Project Task